What size stove do I need for my small space?

 To properly size a stove to your home, it’s best to use the BTU output of the stove as a guide.
 Stove manufacturers like to list square footage numbers in their product descriptions, but those numbers are mostly meaningless.
 A small space in Alaska has very different heating requirements than the same space in Texas.
 A cabin with six-inch spray foam walls will have very different heating needs than a yurt with canvas walls.

-Plug your space into an online BTU calculator and see what you get.
+Plug your space into our online BTU calculator and see what you get.
 For primary or emergency heat, find a stove whose output falls into that range.
 It’s best to choose the smallest stove that can adequately heat your space through the coldest day of the Winter.
 Any larger, and you won’t be able to build a hot, clean and efficient fire without overheating your space.

 If you’re using your stove purely for supplemental heat or ambiance, you may want to size it a little smaller, which will allow you to use it more frequently throughout the year without overheating your space.